 CAUTION: A troublesome area of defeat in my life will often be the result of an unrelated and less obvious unresolved conflict in another area.

 IMPORTANT: In this illustration, corporate Israel represents me as a Christian.

 1) God assured Israel of victory in the Promised Land.
-However, Israel needed to learn that His guarantee of victory was conditional on their “abiding” in fellowship (communion) with Him.
+However, Israel needed to learn that His guarantee of victory was conditional on their “abiding in harmony"fellowship with Him.

 In the same way, He assures me of victory in my Christian walk - conditional on my remaining (“abiding”) in fellowship with Him.